mattmongeon/youbot_grasp_msr/README.md

 The inverse and forward kinematics of the arm are calculated in order to drive the arm to a predefined position and grasp a square block.
 The arm then returns to a predefined pose, with the block in its grasp, ready for transportation.

 This package is part of a larger project developed by a group of students in the [Northwestern MSR](http://robotics.northwestern.edu/) program.
 As part of this project, the youBot is commanded which object to grasp using a laser pointer.
 It navigates to the object using the [youbot_nav_msr
 ](https://github.com/jihoonkimMSR/youbot_nav_msr) package, fine tunes its position with the inbuilt RGB camera of the youBot.
-At this point, the action server calls the youbot_grasp_msr, which has the task of grasping the designated object.
+At this point, the action server calls the youbot_grasping_kdl.py, which has the task of grasping the designated object.

 Note of caution
 ---------------